mmu-webdesign/Level4-web-term-1/HTML/html01/07-links.md

 > Read more at WebAIM about [Screen Readers and Links](https://webaim.org/techniques/hypertext/#screen_readers).

 <!-- div class="exercise" -->

-## Exercise One
+## Exercise - Assessment 6

-> Coding external links
+Coding external links

 ### Task 1

-- Open the exercise files in another browser window - [Repl.it - External Links files](https://repl.it/@webdesignmmu/html6)
+> Open your **Assessment 6** Repl.it

 ### Task 2

 - Before we start creating links, the page needs to be structured with a `<h1>` heading and `<p>` paragraphs.

 - Apply the code and Run in the browser window

-The page should now look like this:
+- The page should now look like this:

 <img src="media/links-with-structure.png" alt="Links page coded with heading and paragraphs">